Tommi2Day/pwcli/README.md

   -h, --help                    help for groups
   -G, --ldap.groupbase string   Base DN for group search
 #-------------------------------------
-pwcli hash --help
+pwcli hash
 prepare a password hash
-currently supports basic auth(for http), md5 and scram(for postgresql),SSHA(for LDAP) and bcrypt(for htpasswd) methods
+currently supports basic auth(for http), md5 and scram(for postgresql),SSHA(for LDAP), bcrypt(for htpasswd) and argon2(for vaultwarden)

 Usage:
-  pwcli hash [flags]
+  pwcli hash [command]

+Available Commands:
+  argon2      command to hashing Passwords with Argon2 method basic       command to encoding User/Password with HTTP Basic method bcrypt      command to hashing Passwords with BCrypt method md5         command to hashing User/Password with MD5 method scram       command to hashing User/Password with SCRAM method ssha        command to hashing Passwords with SSHA method

 Flags:
-  -M, --hash-method string   method to use for hashing, one of basic, md5, scram, bcrypt, ssha -h, --help                 help for hash
+  -h, --help   help for hash
-  -p, --password string      password to encrypt
-  -P, --prefix string        prefix for hash string(default basic='Authorization: Basic ',md5={MD5},ssha={SSHA}) -T, --test string          test given hash to verify against hashed password (not for scram) -u, --username string      username for basic, scram and md5 hash

 ```
 ### format plaintext file
 plaintextfile should be named as `<app>.plain` and stored in `datadir` to encrypt